NULabTMN/PrintedBookLayout/data/README.md

 computing the word-level metrics.

 * **DTA-RegLevAnnot.json** and **WWO-RegLevAnnot.json**: JSON files of
-the whole DTA and WWO datsets containing the ground-truth region tags used for computing the region-level metrics.
+the whole DTA and WWO datasets containing the ground-truth region tags used for computing the region-level metrics.